WemimoAdewale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes owner of file
+script that plays starwars in the terminal